On the stability of the low-rank projector-splitting integrators for hyperbolic and parabolic equations: Parabolic problem

-We finally analyze the stability of the PtD approach for the parabolic equation.
-To do so, we first apply the low-rank projection/approximation to the parabolic system \eqref{eq:parabolic_semi_discrete_v_revised3}, obtaining three equations (the K, S, and L Steps), and then discretize each equation in the $x$-variable.
-For each substep, it is natural to still use the central finite difference scheme to discretize the diffusion operator.
-Since the overall problem is linear, the low-rank projection and the finite difference discretization commute.
-Therefore, we conclude directly that the stability result established in the previous subsection for the DtP approach applies here {\it verbatim}.
-Note that this is very different from the hyperbolic case: when discretizing the resulting equations, the upwind scheme is used in the K-step, while the central finite difference is applied to the S and L steps (see \eqref{eq:ptdk}, \eqref{eq:ptds}, and \eqref{eq:ptdl}).
+We finally turn to the PtD formulation for the parabolic problem.
+Starting from the semi-discrete system \eqref{eq:parabolic_semi_discrete_v}, we first apply the low-rank projection and then discretize the resulting $K$-, $S$-, and $L$-steps in $x$ by the same central difference operator as before.
+For the present linear constant-coefficient parabolic model, the low-rank projection and the finite-difference discretization commute.
+Therefore, the stability result established in the previous subsection for the DtP formulation applies here {\it verbatim}.
+This is in contrast to the hyperbolic case, where different spatial discretizations are used in different substeps.